waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Discipline with Agents:** I have the tools to succeed but failed to use them.
 I MUST use the `gym_gauntlet_planner_agent` and `team_composition_advisor_agent` before any future gym challenges.
 No exceptions.

 - Item balls can be traps!
 Encountered a sleeping Electrode at Cerulean City (29, 27).

+## V. Progression Log & Failed Hypotheses
+- **Officer Blockade (Failed):** Spoke to the officer at Cerulean (28, 13) after defeating Misty.
+She did not move.
+Her dialogue indicates a Team Rocket event must be resolved first.
+The eastern path is NOT the way to Bill's Cottage at this time.
+(Attempt 1)